otagobioinformaticsspringschool/2022-obss-day2/_episodes/01-background.md

 ## Illumina Sequencing

-This video is a useful background on the Illumina seqencing techology that was used to generate this data.
+This video is a useful background on the Illumina sequencing techology that was used to generate this data.
 In the next episode we'll be starting our journey on processing the reads generated from the sequencer.

 <iframe width="764" height="430" src="https://www.youtube.com/embed/fCd6B5HRaZ8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>